3.16 Francis A. Countway Library of Medicine

 - Overdue fines are 50 cents per day up to a maximum $28 per item.
 Failure to respond to a recall request will result in fines of $2 per day.
 A replacement fee of $120 and a $35 processing fee will be added to the overdue fine if a book is lost.
 Replacement copies of lost books may be accepted at the discretion of Library staff.
 A $35 fee will be charged for processing of the replacement copy.

-Windows and Mac workstations are located throughout the library and provide access to all of Countway’s web-based resources as well as the full suite of Microsoft Office software.
+Windows and Mac workstations are located throughout the library and provide access to all of Countway’s web-based resources as well as Microsoft Office software.
+EndNote, MatLab, SciFinder Scholar, ArcGIS and Photoshop are available on selected computers.
 Laptops are available from the Circulation Desk for loan while in the library.
-Several laptops contain special software applications such as STATA, SAS, and Area Resource File for statistical analysis and public health research.
+Several laptops contain special software applications such as STATA, SAS, SPSS, and Area Resource File for statistical analysis and public health research.
+(See https://www.countway.harvard.edu/menuNavigation/aboutCountway/publicWorkstations.html for details.)
 The Library is wired for both wireless and Ethernet connectivity throughout the building.
-Free printing is available for HMS students at computers on the north side of L1; color printing is available on the 2nd floor for 25 cents per page.
+A dedicated printer is available for HMS students at computers on the north side of L1; color printing is available on the 2nd floor for 25 cents per page.

-Self-service copy/scan machines are located on floors L2 through 3.
+Self-service copy machines are located on floors L1 and 1.
 Scanners are available on the 1st floor and L2.
-Crimson Cash (See Section 8.07) from the user’s Harvard ID may be used to make copies, or copy cards may be purchased from a vending machine on the first floor.
-The copy machines can also scan materials for e-mail delivery.
+Crimson Cash (See Section 8.07) from the user’s Harvard ID may be used to pay for the copies or a card can be borrowed from the front desk and you will be charged for the number of copies made.

 Countway Center for the History of Medicine and Warren Anatomical Museum